 The antioxidants present in beets, including carotenoids and flavonoids, can limit the harm that too much cholesterol in the blood can cause.
 Through helping prevent LDL or “bad” cholesterol from being oxidized, antioxidants help prevent the build up of harmful, artery-clogging plaque.

 Chickpeas, also known as garbanzo beans, are an excellent source of soluble fiber – the kind of fiber that can help lower “bad” LDL cholesterol.
 Dried or canned beans, both are providing heart-health benefits.
 If you are purchasing canned beans, look for the low-sodium or no-salt-added varieties.
-Try it in Luvo’s Chicken Harissa and Chickpeas bowl.

 The best tip is to stock your kitchen to protect your heart.
 Don’t stick to the same few foods.
 The secret is in varying the types of fish, vegetables, whole grains, and other items you enjoy every day.